NetComposer/nksip/doc/reference/sending_functions.md

 Sends an _NOTIFY_ for a current server subscription.

-When your SipApp accepts a incoming SUBSCRIBE request, replying a 2xx response, you should send a NOTIFY inmediatly.
+When your Service accepts a incoming SUBSCRIBE request, replying a 2xx response, you should send a NOTIFY inmediatly.
 You have to use the subscription's id from the call to callback `subscribe/3`.
 NkSIP will include the mandatory _Event_ and _Subscription-State_ headers for you, but **you must include** a `{subscription_state, ST}` option with the following allowed values:

 * `active`: the subscription is active.
 NkSIP will add a `expires` parameter indicating the remaining time.
 * `pending`: the subscription has not yet been authorized.
 A `expires` parameter will be added.